azure-ad-b2c/samples/readme.md

   3. The user is logging in from a different IP than they last logged in from.

 - [Unknown Devices MFA](policies/mfa-unknown-devices) - Demonstrates how to detect unknown devices which might be required to prompt MFA as illustrated in this particular sample or send email to the user signing in from unknown device.

+## User interface enhancements

+- [Render dynamic dropdown box](policies/selectemail) - For scenarios where you would like to fetch information during the runtime of the authentication flow, and display this data as a dropdown box dynamically for the user to make a selection.
+In this example, a users identifier is sent to an API, which returns a set of emails for them to select.
+The selected email is returned in the token.

 ## Generic enhancements